Chart Color Schemes

 The labour market in Laverton demonstrates typical performance when compared to similar areas across Australia

-There are 1.9 workers for every resident, indicating Laverton functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 5.1%, labour force grew by 5.6%, causing the unemployment rate to rise by 0.5 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0%, labour force grow by 3.3%, and unemployment increase by 0.3 percentage points.
-Statewide in Victoria as of 25-Nov-25, employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Laverton's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, assuming constant population projections for illustrative purposes.
+The area hosts more jobs than residents, functioning as an employment hub with 1.9 workers per resident.
+Between September 2024 and September 2025, employment levels increased by 5.1% and labour force grew by 5.6%, raising the unemployment rate by 0.5 percentage points.
+In contrast, Greater Melbourne saw employment rise by 3.0%.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Laverton's industry mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment